5th convocation of the People's Assembly of Abkhazia: Constituency no. 2

 On 16 August 2016, Aslan Kobakhia was appointed Vice Premier and Interior Minister in the cabinet of newly appointed Prime Minister Beslan Bartsits.
 On 10 October, Parliament in its autumn session terminated Kobakhia's membership.

 There was only one candidate to succeed Kobakhia, history teacher Eduard Khashba, who was nominated by an initiative group on 7 November and registered by the Central Election Commission on 18 November.

 The election on 10 December was declared invalid due to low turnout, with only 298 votes cast.

 Constituency no. 1 (second time)

 On 10 October, Daur Arshba was appointed Head of the Presidential Administration.
 That same day Parliament in its autumn session terminated Arshba's membership.

-There was only one candidate to succeed Kobakhia, Akhra Avidzba, businessman and leader of a fifteenth brigade of the Donetsk People's Republic in the Donbass War, who was nominated by an initiative group on 7 November and registered by the Central Election Commission on 18 November.
+There was only one candidate to succeed Kobakhia, Akhra Avidzba, businessman and leader of the Pyatnashka Brigade of the Donetsk People's Republic in the War in Donbas, who was nominated by an initiative group on 7 November and registered by the Central Election Commission on 18 November.

 The election on 10 December was declared invalid due to low turnout, with only 337 votes cast where more than 1800 would have been necessary to pass the 25% hurdle.